Shrouds her intent

 It could be said that this blog also incorporates the story of my own still-evolving journey in relation to the case.
-This is something that I never planned or envisaged – it happened organically.
+Again, this is something that I never planned or envisaged – it happened organically.
 And it’s very much still happening, publicly and privately.
 It will probably be apparent from even a cursory scan of the contents of this blog the extent to which I’ve fallen foul of the rule that detectives consider the oldest mistake in the book – namely that of not becoming emotionally involved in a case.
 Perhaps because I am not a detective, or not a conventional one anyway, I was not mindful enough of this before it happened, and well there was no turning back once it had occurred.
-As intense as that can be to live with on a daily and nightly basis, especially given the large volume of correspondance in relation to the blog and the case that I receive on a daily basis, I think ultimately benefits my writing and fuels my continuing desire to pay homage to Inga-Maria and promote her memory.
-I should add that all my work over the past two years on the case has been unpaid – it is a true labour-of-love.
-It actually costs me to do some of the work that I do on Inga-Maria’s case and campaign but I don’t mind, some things have a more meaningful value beyond monetary worth, and this quest most definitely falls into that category.
+As intense as that can be to live with on a daily basis, especially given the volume of correspondance in relation to the blog and the case that there is to handle, I think ultimately benefits my writing and fuels my continuing desire to pay homage to Inga and promote her memory.
+I should add that all my work on the case has been unpaid – it is truly a labour-of-love.